Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Introduction

+\item We devise a new delay metric for multihop wireless networks and develop the D-BP algorithm, under which a linear relation between queue lengths and delays in the fluid limits can be established.
+From this linear relation, we can show that D-BP achieves optimal throughput performance.
+To do this, we first re-visit throughput-optimality of Q-BP using fluid limit techniques.
+Further, we develop a simpler greedy approximation of D-BP for practical implementation.

+\item We provide extensive simulation results to evaluate the performance of the delay-based schedulers, including D-BP.
+Through simulations, i) we observe that the last packet problem can cause excessive delays for certain flows under Q-BP, while the problem is eliminated under D-BP. ii) We show that D-BP also achieves better fairness and prevents the flows that lack subsequent packet arrivals from starving. iii) Finally, we simulate the simpler greedy approximation algorithms of Q-BP and D-BP, and show that the delay-based approximation empirically achieves a throughput region that is no smaller than that of its queue-based counterpart. } \end{itemize}

-The remainder of the paper is organized as follows.
+The paper is organized as follows.
 In Section~\ref{sec:model}, we present a detailed description of our system model.
-In Section~\ref{sec:qbp}, we show throughput optimality of Q-BP using fluid limit techniques, and extend the analysis to D-BP in Section~\ref{sec:dbp}.
+In Section~\ref{sec:qbp}, we show throughput-optimality of Q-BP using fluid limit techniques, and extend the analysis to D-BP in Section~\ref{sec:dbp}.
+The discussions are further extended to the greedy algorithms in Section~\ref{sec:greedy}.
 We evaluate the performance of delay-based schedulers through simulations in Section~\ref{sec:simulation}, and conclude our paper in Section~\ref{sec:conclusion}.